tnichols217/notes-old/Biology/Ch17-20/Viruses and Prions.md

 - Cause disease in humans

 ![[Pasted image 20220426205727.png]]
-- The capsid is d
+- The capsid is defines as the outer layer that hold